A word on the altitude… and the coca

 We head west towards the Andes, into the ancient landscape of the Quebrada del Toro.
-After a stop at the pre-Inca ruins of Santa Rosa de Tastil, we’ll visit the majestic viaduct of La Polvorilla, towering at a heady 4,200m above sea level.
+After a stop at the pre-Inca ruins of Tastil, we’ll visit the majestic viaduct of La Polvorilla, towering at a heady 4,200m above sea level.

-After rest and altitude acclimatisation in the rugged mining town of San Antonio de los Cobres (3,770m altitude), we climb still higher the following day, reaching 4,700m, our highest point on the whole journey, on the mountain pass of Abra del Gallo, before heading through the broken salt plains of the Salar de Pocitos.
+After rest and altitude acclimatisation in the rugged mining town of San Antonio de los Cobres (3,770m altitude), we climb still higher the following day, reaching 4,700m, on the mountain pass of Abra del Gallo, before heading through the broken salt plains of the Salar de Pocitos.
 From here we descend into the startling terracota lunar landscape of Tolar Grande.